dwavesystems/dwave-ocean-sdk/docs/examples/and.rst

     An AND gate minor embedded onto an Advantage QPU.
 Variables :math:`x_1, x_2, z` (left) are minor-embedded to qubits ``30``, ``2985`` and ``45`` (right).

-Can you always make a successful selection of qubits such that all your problem's variables are represented by qubits with couplings that can represent all the interactions?
+Can you always make a successful selection of qubits such that all your problem's variables are mapped to qubits with couplings that can represent all the problem's interactions?
 Such one-to-one embeddings, with each graph node represented by a single qubit, are called *native* embeddings.
 The largest clique you can embed natively on the Pegasus topology is a :math:`K_4`.
 Larger cliques such as :math:`K_5`, as well as large, non-clique ("sparse") graphs, require *chaining* qubits.

 Chains
 ------